Szczecin

 Pomeranian Dukes' Castle, Szczecin

-The Castle of the Pomeranian Dukes is located on a small hilltop above the city and with the river below it.
-It has been here since the first half of the 12th century.
+The castle of the Pomeranian dukes is located above the city of Szczecin and with the Oder river below the residence.
+It has been here since the first half of the 12th century, although it was not until 1346 during the rule of Barnim III that larger buildings were erected at the complex.

-The city’s Maritime Museum was opened in 1913.
-The museum provides a general maritime description of the area, concentrated on the influence and development of the Baltic Sea shipping by the Slavic people.
+The city’s maritime museum was built by Wilhelm Meyer Schwartau and opened in 1913.
+The museum provides a general maritime description of the area, concentrating on the influence of the Slavic people and the development of Baltic Sea shipping.
+In addition to the exhibition on maritime history, the museum contains a number of works of art from, for example, Africa and the Baltic Sea area.

 Other Attractions